How to do Plow Pose: Steps, Benefits and Precautions

 • Exhale while bringing your legs to the ground.

-• While maintaining the pose, do inhaling and exhaling slowly.
+• While maintaining the pose, inhale and exhale slowly.

-• Take deep breathing and come to the original position.
+• Take a deep breathing and come to the original position.

 Advice to beginners

-• It is difficult for the beginners to touch the toes to the floor behind the head.
+• It is difficult for beginners to touch the toes to the floor behind the head.

 • For beginners, it is better to suspend the feet above the floor, keeping the legs straight.